GeorgiaMap/partner-tools/overview/2021/README.md

 # Partner Tool

-Overview of Fields and Functionality
+Overview of fields and functionality

+## My Profile

+Each user has one user profile, which is related to multiple organization accounts, location listings and events.

+My Name (First and Last)
+My Title
+My Email (for admins only)

+**Navigation**
+My Organizations (and Roles) - Example: Georgia State Parks My Locations (and Roles) - Example: Unicoi State Park My Events (and Roles)
+Sign out

+## Organization Details

+Each organization's account page features their locations and events.

 Partner "Organizations" have Individuals, Locations and Events.
 Roles set at the Organzation level apply to Locations and Events.
 Roles may also be set directly for Locations and Events.

-## My Account

-Individual Name (First and Last)
-Title
-Email

-**Sections**
-My Organizations (and Roles) - Example: Georgia State Parks My Locations (and Roles) - Example: Individual Parks My Events (and Roles)
-Sign out

-Note: In the Miles system, "Accounts" are organizations.
-Accounts have "Listings" (Locations) and "Events".
+- Locations
+- Events
+- Individuals

 ## Roles